raheems/site_eraheem/content/authors/enayet/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently working as a Senior Data Scientist at a health service company in the USA.
+bio: I am currently working in a health service company in the USA.
 The best way to get a response from me is to leave a comment down below.
 For career advice, please use email.
 Opinion expressed here are my own.

 interests:
 - Statistical Inference